Is The Pandemic Unemployment Payment Taxable?

 Jobseekers Benefit is NOT liable to USC or PRSI – therefore we expect Revenue to do the same with the Pandemic payment.

-Why is the Covid Unemployment Payment Taxable ?
+Why is the PUP Taxable ?

 The Dept of Social Protection say that: